Kliniken &… Institute Global Health Groups Working Groups Disease Control in…

 • Research on the population-based assessment and monitoring of reproductive morbidity, mortality and use of health services in Europe

 Childhood vaccinations are an important tool for reducing morbidity and mortality in developing countries.
 In recent years, a number of new and costly vaccinations have been included or are proposed to be included into the Extended Programme of Immunization (EPI) schemes, but it is currently not clear how this can be effectively implemented and sustained.
 Moreover, routine vaccinations can be associated by unspecific and negative effects.
-A large EU-funded multi-country research project is currently under way to look at these issues in a number of African countries.
+A large EU-funded multi-country research project has been looking at these issues in a number of African countries and this research is ongoing in collaboration with the group of Peter Aaby from Denmark/Guinea Bissau.

 Childhood malnutrition remains a major public health problem in SSA, causing up to half of the under-five mortality.
-A longitudinal study on the development of childhood malnutrition and its determinants currently takes place in the research zone of the Centre de Recherche en Santé de Nouna (CRSN) in Nouna Health District in north-western Burkina Faso.
+A number of studies on the development of childhood malnutrition and its determinants has been undertaken in the research zone of the CRSN in Nouna Health District in north-western Burkina Faso, but also in Ghana and in East Africa.

-Care in Pregnancy and Child Birth is closely linked to the Millennium Development Goals (MDG 4 and 5).
-Effective Care cannot be achieved with a silver bullet approach based on one specific intervention.
+Effective Care in Pregnancy and Child Birth cannot be achieved with a silver bullet approach based on one specific intervention.
 Rather, it requires a functional health system based from the community to local first level facilities and up to the referral hospital.
 These levels need to be linked through a referral system, supportive supervision and a bi-directional flow of information.
-Thus, our research projects in Tanzania and Burkina Faso pursue a system approach, based on a defined and tested health service model.
+Thus, our research projects in East and West-Africa pursue a system approach, based on a defined and tested health service model.

 The Political Declaration of the High-level Meeting of the General Assembly on the Prevention and Control of Non-communicable Diseases in September 2011 has put NCDs high on the global health agenda.
 The declaration acknowledges the importance of NCDs in poor and disadvantaged populations who actually carry most of the burden which leads to individual suffering as well as to increasing poverty.
 Health systems are mainly set up for episodic rather than for chronic care.
 Our research in NCD targets individual health needs and health system requirements for health promotion, prevention, treatment and disease management, looking at facility and community aspects.
 The lessons learned from chronic HIV care are integral part of our approach.
 We cooperate to this regard with epidemiology and health economy groups of our Institute.